Price note

 - you want stronger documentation and a more established RV support path

-- you value a 10-year warranty posture more than the lowest bank cost
+- you value 10-year warranty coverage more than the lowest bank cost

 - you may ask an installer, dealer, or mobile tech to support the system later